googlefonts/variable-components-spec/variable-components-spec.md

 To make Variable Components work, the only thing that is missing from OpenType 1.8 is the capability to store some additional information for each component of composite glyphs.
-The core of this proposal is to add a single new table, called ‘VarC’, that will provide a space for all new information.
+The core of this proposal is to add a single new table, called `VarC`, that will provide a space for all new information.

 A Variable Component reference needs the following information: